Human sacrifice: Slavic peoples

 In the 10th century, Persian explorer Ahmad ibn Rustah described funerary rites for the Rus' (Scandinavian Norsemen traders in northeastern Europe) including the sacrifice of a young female slave.
 Leo the Deacon describes prisoner sacrifice by the Rus' led by Sviatoslav during the Russo-Byzantine War "in accordance with their ancestral custom."

-According to the 12th-century Russian Primary Chronicle, prisoners of war were sacrificed to the supreme Slavic deity Perun.
-Sacrifices to pagan gods, along with paganism itself, were banned after the Baptism of Rus' by Prince Vladimir I in the 980s.
+According to the 12th-century Primary Chronicle, prisoners of war were sacrificed to the supreme Slavic deity Perun.
+Sacrifices to pagan gods, along with paganism itself, were banned after the Christianization of Rus' by Grand Prince Vladimir the Great in the 980s.

+In 1066, the Bishop of Mecklenburg John Scotus was sacrificed to Radegast in Rethra by the Slavic Lutici.

 Archeological findings indicate that the practice may have been widespread, at least among slaves, judging from mass graves containing the cremated fragments of a number of different people.

+East Asia

 China

 The history of human sacrifice in China may extend as early as 2300 BCE.
 Excavations of the ancient fortress city of Shimao in the northern part of modern Shaanxi province revealed 80 skulls ritually buried underneath the city's eastern wall.
 Forensic analysis indicates the victims were all teenage girls.
+Human sacrifices were also documented in the Qijia culture.

 The ancient Chinese are known to have made drowned sacrifices of men and women to the river god Hebo.
 They also have buried slaves alive with their owners upon death as part of a funeral service.
 This was especially prevalent during the Shang and Zhou dynasties.
+The Shang practised large-scale human sacrifice, a practice deriving from their belief in the afterlife.
+At least 14,197 human victims were mentioned in inscriptions.
 During the Warring States period, Ximen Bao of Wei outlawed human sacrificial practices to the river god.
 In Chinese lore, Ximen Bao is regarded as a folk hero who pointed out the absurdity of human sacrifice.

 The sacrifice of a high-ranking male's slaves, concubines, or servants upon his death (called Xun Zang 殉葬 or Sheng Xun 生殉) was a more common form.
 The stated purpose was to provide companionship for the dead in the afterlife.
 In earlier times, the victims were either killed or buried alive, while later they were usually forced to commit suicide.